 We are very excited to share our November updates in the Resource Center in Action section.
 Like every month, IA2 has been busy!
-We have:

 - Attended the White House Tribal Nations Summit.

 - Attended the Healthy Brain Initiative’s Risk Reduction Collaborative Peer Webinar Series.

 - Hosted Savvy Caregiver for Indian Country NICOA Conference training participants to discuss use of the intervention in local communities and future needs.

 - Social media flexing (learned last month during the American Public Health Association Meeting).
 See below!